DoStini/enei-golang-workshop/slides/presentation.md

 var b uint = 100
 var c int64 = -5000
-f := 42 // Another way to more cleanly define a new variable fmt.Println(a, b, c)
+f := 42 // Another way to more cleanly define a new variable f := 42 // Does not work since f is already defined f = 23 // But we can update it! fmt.Println(a, b, c)
 ```